Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 and she had found, and said that she

-‘found, his conduct inexcusable.
+found, his conduct inexcusable.
 In

-five minutes, the inti which had
+five minutes, the intimacy which had

 existed between those two who had

-known each other since childhood
+known each other since

 was swept away, like a bridge be-